rmrk-team/evm/docs/RMRK/utils/RMRKMultiResourceRenderUtils.md

 function getResourcesById(address target, uint256 tokenId, uint64[] resourceIds) external view returns (string[])
 ```

-Used to retriece the metadata URI of specified resources in the specified token.
+Used to retrieve the metadata URI of specified resources in the specified token.

 *Requirements:  - `resourceIds` must exist.*